BlwAvg/helpers/Nano_KVM_HID_Updater.md

 The built-in HID reset option can trigger Endpoint Detection and Response (EDR) systems.
 It appears that resetting the HID does not modify the **"USB Composite Device"** information, making it detectable by security systems.

-This tool allows you to modify the HID (Human Interface Device) information of your NanoKVM's composite device, helping to bypass EDR detection.
+These steps allows you to modify the HID (Human Interface Device) information of your NanoKVM's composite device, helping to bypass EDR detection.

 1. Figure out what HID information you want to use.
 DeviceHunt.com is great.
 The link pulls up the HID information for Logitech.
     - `https://devicehunt.com/view/type/usb/vendor/046D`